data-apis/array-api/spec/assumptions.md

 purpose of conforming to this standard.
 Therefore it is assumed that the standard will be made available in a new namespace within each library, or the library will provide a way to retrieve a module or module-like object that adheres to this standard.
-See [How to adopt this API](purpose_and_scope.html#how-to-adopt-this-api) for more details.
+See {ref}`how-to-adopt-this-api` for more details.

 ## Production code & interactive use